lscheu2806/xlab_2020/README.md

 We collected our analyses of the pilot and main study in here.
 You will find the implementations in R as well as the figures and tables with the analysis of the collected data.

 ### Data
 The raw and cleaned data is located in the data folder.
 The raw data includes all data we collected.
-To analyse the data we cleaned the information.
+The clean data was obtained from the raw data by wrangling it using the scripts found in *analyses*.
 The important variables are *submission_id*,*trial_number*,*scenario*,*predicate*,*sentence_frame*,*RT* and *response*.

 ### Experiments
-This folder consists of the magpie implementation for the pilot and the main study.
+This folder contains the magpie implementations for the experiments conducted for the pilot and the main study.

 ### Literature
 Background as well as the original paper(s) can be found in here.